Amphastar Pharmaceuticals (AMPH) Gains As Market Dips: What You Should Know

-Heading into today, shares of the specialty pharmaceutical company had gained 5.84% over the past month, outpacing the Medical sector's loss of 1.81% and the S&P 500's gain of 3.39% in that time.
+Coming into today, shares of the specialty pharmaceutical company had gained 10.59% in the past month.
+In that same time, the Medical sector lost 0.57%, while the S&P 500 gained 3.58%.

 Investors will be hoping for strength from Amphastar Pharmaceuticals as it approaches its next earnings release.
-On that day, Amphastar Pharmaceuticals is projected to report earnings of $0.57 per share, which would represent year-over-year growth of 46.15%.
-Meanwhile, our latest consensus estimate is calling for revenue of $137.2 million, up 11.12% from the prior-year quarter.
+In that report, analysts expect Amphastar Pharmaceuticals to post earnings of $0.57 per share.
+This would mark year-over-year growth of 46.15%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $137.2 million, up 11.12% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Amphastar Pharmaceuticals.
+It is also important to note the recent changes to analyst estimates for Amphastar Pharmaceuticals.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8.2% higher.
-Amphastar Pharmaceuticals currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 11.93% higher.
+Amphastar Pharmaceuticals is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Amphastar Pharmaceuticals has a Forward P/E ratio of 21.59 right now.
-This represents a premium compared to its industry's average Forward P/E of 18.35.
+In terms of valuation, Amphastar Pharmaceuticals is currently trading at a Forward P/E ratio of 23.21.
+For comparison, its industry has an average Forward P/E of 18.6, which means Amphastar Pharmaceuticals is trading at a premium to the group.

 The Medical - Generic Drugs industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 102, putting it in the top 41% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.